Asset Finance Rates Comparison

 Asset finance or equipment finance, is a loan or lease that allows you to buy big-ticket items like vehicles, equipment or machinery for your business.
 The finance is secured against the asset you’re purchasing and repayments are spread over its expected lifespan, reducing the impact on your cashlow.
 Repayments are usually fixed, over a fixed term.

-Asset finance providers offer both loan and lease options.
+Small business finance providers offer both asset loan and lease options.
 The best solution for your business will depend on:

 • The type of asset you want to finance